wellrestedphp/wellrested/docs/source/middleware.rst

 .. warning::

-    This is simple, but has a significant disadvantage over the other options because each middleware used this way will be loaded and instantiated, even though only one middleware will actually be used for a given request-response cycle.
+    This is simple, but has a significant disadvantage over the other options because each middleware used this way will be loaded and instantiated, even if it's not needed for a given request-response cycle.
 You may find this approach useful for testing, but avoid if for production code.

 Array
 -----